jesaerys/dotfiles/README.md

 * Created another gnome terminal profile that's a copy of "Pop", but with font size reduced to 10pt.

+* Keyboard shortcuts:

   * Disabled the "Super+Esc" keyboard shortcut for locking the screen.
 I did this in Settings > Keyboard > "View and Customize Shortcuts" > System > "Lock screen".
 Now "Super+Esc" will simply cancel app switching via "Super+Tab".

+  * Ran `ibus-setup` in the terminal to open the `ibus` config gui, then in the Emoji tab, I changed the "Emoji annotation" shortcut from "ctrl+shift+e" to "ctrl+alt+shift+super+e".
+I also changed the "Unicode code point" shortcut from "ctrl+shift+u" to "ctrl+alt+shift+super+u".
+This allows "ctrl+shift+e" to be used in vscode.

 * Installed `kmonad`, which is a haskell project built using `stack`.
 (Release binaries are available for linux, but not for macOS, so I thought I might as